メインコンテンツまでスキップ

 Integration with a Mapbox GL JS Map

-custom element can be used in a standalone fashion, but a common use case is to zoom to a location on a map and show a marker pin after the user chooses a result. <mapbox-geocoder>
+MapboxGeocoder can be used in a standalone fashion, but a common use case is to zoom to a location on a map and show a marker pin after the user chooses a result.
+MapboxGeocoder includes convenient configuration options for binding with a Mapbox GL JS Map instance to achieve this functionality.

-const mapboxAccessToken = 'YOUR_MAPBOX_ACCESS_TOKEN';
+const mapboxAccessToken = 'YOUR_MAPBOX_ACCESS_TOKEN'

 // instantiate a map